Color in photography is a powerful tool to control the mood and grab the viewer’s attention.

-I like to diverge from the straight line between two complementary color.
+I like to diverge from the straight line between two complementary colors.
 This means pairing light blue not with orange, but with pink.

-There are many types of hues and tints that you can use within the wheel to personalize your color choice.
+There are many hues and tints that you can use within the wheel to personalise your color choice.